North Devon (constituency)

 North Devon is a constituency represented in the House of Commons of the UK Parliament since 2024 by Ian Roome of the Liberal Democrats.

+Constituency profile

+North Devon is a constituency in Devon and is coterminous with the local government district of the same name.
+It covers a coastal region along the Bristol Channel and a large, rural inland area.
+Its largest town is Barnstaple, which has a population of around 33,000.
+Other settlements include the towns of Ilfracombe, Lynton, South Molton and Chulmleigh and the villages of Fremington and Braunton.

+This is a rural constituency with seaside resort towns and many small villages.
+Barnstaple is an ancient town that grew from rural industry and shipbuilding.
+The coastal area is popular with tourists; the seaside village of Woolacombe and its surroundings contain numerous holiday parks.
+The constituency has average levels of wealth; there is some deprivation in Barnstaple and Ilfracombe whilst the area around Braunton is mostly affluent.
+House prices across the constituency are similar to the national and regional averages.

+The constituency has a large retired population and a low proportion of young adults.
+In general, residents have below-average levels of education and average rates of homeownership.
+Household income is below average and the child poverty rate is in line with the rest of the country.
+A high proportion of residents work in the agriculture and tourism sectors and the percentage claiming unemployment benefits is lower than the country as a whole.
+White people made up 97% of the population at the 2021 census.

+At the local council level, Barnstaple and its surroundings are represented by Liberal Democrats, Ilfracombe by Green Party councillors and the inland areas by a mixture of Reform UK, Conservatives and independents.
+An estimated 57% of voters in North Devon supported leaving the European Union in the 2016 referendum, higher than the UK-wide figure of 52%.

 Boundaries

 1832–1868: The Hundreds of Bampton, Black Torrington, Braunton, Crediton, Fremington, Halberton, Hartland, Hayridge, Hemyock, North Tawton and Winkleigh, Shebbear, Sherwill, South Molton, Tiverton, Witheridge, and West Budleigh.

 1868–1885: The Hundreds of Bampton, Braunton, Crediton, Fremington, Halberton, Hartland, Hayridge, Hemyock, North Tawton, Shebbear, Sherwill, South Molton, Tiverton, Winkleigh, Witheridge, and West Budleigh.

 1950–1974: The Boroughs of Barnstaple and South Molton, the Urban Districts of Ilfracombe and Lynton, and the Rural Districts of Barnstaple and South Molton.

 1974–1983: The Boroughs of Barnstaple and Bideford, the Urban Districts of Ilfracombe, Lynton, and Northam, and the Rural Districts of Barnstaple, Bideford, and South Molton.

 1983–2010: The District of North Devon, and the District of Mid Devon wards of Taw, Taw Vale, and West Creedy.

 2010–present: The District of North Devon.

 The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.